 Or give a secure one-time gift with PayPal or your credit card:

-By accepting this greeting, you are accepting these terms and agree to be bound by them in perpetuity, or until Doug Ducey figures out which side of the fence he'll fall toward as he dizzily fantasizes about which office he wants to run for next — or at least picks up the phone when Donald Trump is calling, Martha McSally posts a selfie without a dog in it, Rodney Glassman shakes somebody's hand without looking over their shoulder for somebody better to talk to (and which election does that guy think he wants to lose next?), Regina Romero has a draft of a speech with just a single instance of the word "ALL" not in all-caps, the good-faith estimate of how long it would take to accurately hand-count every ballot in an Arizona election (which scientists indicate they call "the heat death of the universe"), and that Orange guy sadly posting on Falsehood Social out some even more bizarre conspiracy fantasy about how he's just the most put-upon soul in all of history and we should wipe his ass with the Constitution, and the Broadway widening project makes some real paving progress (really, just go with the "until the end of time," then — and note we didn't even conceive of the Broadway widening ever, ever, ever ending ... seriously, this clause has been in this thing for like a freaking decade now — long enough that there are about two businesses on that stretch that were there when they started ripping things up and still have their lights on.
-Anyway, the Rosemont Mine will probably get finished before that does.
-Wait, it's done?
-What???
-Nah, get out.
-Are they gonna start looking at planning to finish Grant sometime in the 2060s, now?
-That'll be under RTA NextNextNext, right?).
+By accepting this greeting, you are accepting these terms and agree to be bound by them in perpetuity, or until Frank Milstead gets a speeding ticket (pretty much "forever" then, right?
+The bio of "The Colonel" on the DPS website is a hilarious jambalaya of organizational gibberish, by the way: "Colonel Milstead employs and cultivates an inspiring work environment through interpersonal relationships and open, transparent communication."), Jan Brewer regains her train of thought, Martha McSally figures out whether she's sending a text message or talking on her phone while walking briskly away from needling activists, a day passes without Chuck Huckelberry sending a lengthy memo or Donald Trump tweeting some even more bizarre conspiracy theory about how he's just the most put-upon soul in all of history, and the Broadway widening project begins (really, just go with the "until the end of time," then — and note we didn't even conceive of the Broadway widening ever, ever, ever ending ... seriously, this clause has been in this thing for like a freaking decade now, and they haven't even started yet.
+Anyway, the Rosemont Mine will probably get finished before that does.).
 This greeting is subject to clarification or withdrawal at any time for any reason whatsoever at the sole discretion of the wisher.
 It is freely transferable with no alteration to the original greeting.
-It implies no promise by the wisher to actually implement any of the wishes for her/himself or others, and is void where prohibited by law (Snowflake, Saddlebrooke, Seligman, Colorado City, Florence, or any other place where the clocks stopped 57 years ago), and is revocable at the sole discretion of the wisher.
+It implies no promise by the wisher to actually implement any of the wishes for her/himself or others, and is void where prohibited by law (Snowflake, Saddlebrooke, Seligman, Colorado City, Florence, ISIS-controlled territory (or is that ISIL, or IS?, — but that latter abbreviation makes for confusing headlines, just like taking the periods out of U.S. and typing in title case can do.
+What is Aleppo?
+In any case, let's just make sure the Kurds get screwed.)), and is revocable at the sole discretion of the wisher.
 This wish is warranted to perform as expected within the usual, reasonable application of good tidings for a period not to exceed one calendar year (sigh, back to that bit again) plus one-to-three days grace period, or until the issuance of a subsequent holiday greeting, and said warranty is limited to replacement of this wish or issuance of a new wish at the sole discretion of the wisher.
-This wish is not covered by Apple Care, whatever corporate settlement that Nunchaku-boy Brnovich keeps bragging about, as if he had anything really to do with it and it didn't take filling out confusing online forms to get a $7 check, HIPAA, HIPPA, HIPPO, diFilippo, ELO, REO Speedwagon or the Patient Protection and Affordable Care Act.
+This wish is not covered by Apple Care, whatever corporate settlement that Brnovich keeps bragging about, as if he had anything really to do with it and it didn't take filling out confusing online forms to get a $7 check, or the Patient Protection and Affordable Care Act.
 If it were, the GOP would be about to have it tossed out, which would be a real War on Christmas, wouldn't it?
 And why do Republicans hate Apple?
-If you wish to file a complaint about this wish, please do so in quadruplicate and hand it in at one of those fake "legislative hearings" that the Kalamazoo cowboy's bonkers campaign put together, and get it done before Dec.
-31, using a text message or via a Facebook chat or something that's sure to get sent to congressional investigators.
-Don't worry, they won't tell anybody about it, or leak it to a reporter.
+If you wish to file a complaint about this wish, please do so in quadruplicate with the District 1 supervisor's office, using a text message or via a Facebook chat or something.
+Don't worry, they won't tell anybody about it.
 If you want to find out who else has filed complaints, you'd better make a healthy contribution to the TucsonSentinel.com legal fund (and remember, donating is more than a "construct").
 Any litigation arising from the issuance or performance of these holiday greetings must be filed and heard in the High Court of the North Pole.
 Sadly, Santa has a mixed record on sunshine laws, the tubby bastard.
 If any portion of this wish shall be held unenforceable in a court of law, the remaining terms of this wish shall remain in force.
 Come to think of it, the bits about primary voters, computer platforms and baseball teams are already null and void, so there.

 Come celebrate the holiday season with a few drinks, a bite to eat and lots of healthy conversation!
-We'll see you at the the Shanty, 401 E. 9th St., on Wedneday, Dec.
-14, starting around 6 p.m.
+We'll see you at the the Shanty, 401 E. 9th St., on Thursday, Dec.
+19, starting around 6 p.m.

-— Dylan, Maria, Paul, Blake, Bennito, Bianca, Gene, Julie, Ted, Josh and the rest of the TucsonSentinel.com team
+— Dylan, Maria, Paul, Blake, Julie and the rest of the TucsonSentinel.com team